This Chicken Ramen recipe is fragrant and delicious! It’s spicy, filled with veggies, and far easier to make than you’d think!

 Make sure you drain the noodles as soon as you’re done cooking them, too!

-If you want to make this chicken ramen gluten free, all you need to do is buy gluten-free noodles.
+If you want to make this chicken ramen gluten free, all you need to do is choose a gluten-free brand of noodles.
+The rest of the recipe is naturally gluten free.

 There are a few ramen noodle options made of buckwheat, black rice, and brown rice that you can use!